This page explains option delta as proxy for probability of expiring in the money for call and put options.

-Delta, the best known of the option Greeks, is a measure of directional exposure of an option.
-It is the first derivative of option’s market price with respect to the underlying’s price.
-Simply said, an option’s delta represents the dollar value by which the market price of the option changes when the underlying asset’s price rises by 1 dollar.
+Delta is a measure of directional exposure, mathematically the first derivative of option premium with respect to underlying price.
+Simply said, an option's delta represents the dollar amount by which the option's value changes when underlying price rises by one dollar.

 Delta of a call option can reach values from 0 to +1.
-It is never negative, as call options increase when underlying asset’s price rises (see why).
-It is never greater than 1, as the rate of the option’s price movement is never greater than the rate of the underlying’s movement (see why for ITM and OTM options).
+It is never negative, as call option prices increase when underlying price rises.
+It is never greater than 1, because an option's value can't change by more than the underlying price change (see why for ITM and OTM options).

 Delta of a put option ranges from -1 to 0, as put options tend to appreciate when underlying stock goes down.
-Again, the rate at which the option’s market price moves is never greater than the underlying’s price change, therefore a put option’s delta is never lower than -1.
+Again, the rate at which the option price moves is never greater than the underlying price change, therefore put delta is never lower than -1.

 Delta and moneyness